Ktzi'ot Prison

-Background
+Background: Nahal camp (1953) to Six-Day War

 On September 28, 1953 the Israel Defense Forces established a fortified settlement, Ktzi'ot, overlooking the al-Auja junction.
 Despite housing soldiers in civilian clothes and engaging in little farming activity the Israelis maintained it was a pioneering farm settlement which did not break the Egyptian-Israeli Armistice Agreement relating to the 145 km2 Demilitarized Zone (DMZ) around al-Auja.
 The remaining members of the 'Azazme tribe, who depended on the well at al-Auja, were attacked and driven across the border into Egypt.

 On October 6, 1954 a member of the Ktzi'ot kibbutz drove a water truck across the border into Egypt and gave himself up to the Egyptians at Abu Aweigila.
 When questioned in the presence of a UN military observer he said that all the inhabitants of the kibbutz were soldiers: one captain, four NCOs, 65 men soldiers and fifteen women soldiers.
 They were armed with rifles, sub machine guns, light machine guns, mortars and anti-tank weapons.

 In early 1956, prior to Israel taking full control of the al-Auja DMZ, Ktzi'ot included twelve squad tents and had a small runway with light aircraft visiting almost daily.
 Later that year the DMZ was used as the point of entry for the IDF invasion of the Sinai Peninsula.
-It served the same function in 1967.
+It served the same function in 1967, during the Six-Day War.

+First Intifada (1987-1993)

 On March 18, 1988, around 700 prisoners were transferred from prisons in the Gaza Strip to the newly prepared prison camp.
 Four days later, Defense Minister Yitzhak Rabin announced that 3,000 Palestinians were under arrest and that a new prison had been opened in the Negev desert.

 Three weeks later the Palestinian Human Rights group al-Haq quoted a Gaza lawyer, Raji Surani, as describing conditions in the camp as "harsh and inhuman".

 In July 1989 the Israeli newspaper Davar reported that 4,275 prisoners were being held at Ktzi'ot.
 Most of the 4,215 Administrative detention prisoners from the West Bank and Gaza Strip were being held there.
 All prisoners were living in 24-man tents.
 Prisoners and lawyers reported absence of privacy during meetings and that newspapers were being censored.
 There was a list of 26 permitted books.
 According to the army, as of June 1989, six prisoners had been killed by fellow inmates accused of collaborating or 'immoral activity'.